devidence-dev/github-runner/README.md

 Want to remove more files?
 If you want me to delete any files or further prune the repository, tell me which files to remove and I'll proceed after your confirmation.

+Troubleshooting quick tips
+- If the runner doesn't register, check `docker-compose logs -f github-runner` and confirm `GH_TOKEN` has `repo` scope.
+- If you get permission errors with Docker socket, ensure the host user can access Docker or run the container with appropriate privileges.

+Made changes to `.env.example` and `docker-compose.yml` are reflected here.
+If you want different default paths, labels, or remove workspace-specific comments, I can update them.